 The Inns of Court

-This fascinating day excursion includes an informative and entertaining Blue Badge Guided tour of the Inns of Court, following a delicious three course lunch with a drink.
+This fascinating day excursion includes an informative and entertaining Blue Badge Guided tour of the Inns of Court, following a delicious two course lunch with a drink.

 The Inns of Court are totally unique in ambience and character and there really is nowhere else quite like them in the whole of London, if not in the whole of England.